isopropanol/node-ordering/README.md

 # Node Menu App

 A [quick application](https://ridecell.parseapp.com) which displays a menu of items and allows one to schedule an order in a queue for pick up.
+The admin can view orders [here](https://ridecell.parseapp.com/admin)

 A Node app built with Parse and Angular.